windowsair/wireless-esp8266-dap/README.md

-In this repo you can find the complete implementation of the USB protocol stack including USB-HID, WCID, WinUSB. ~~Although WinUSB-based mode currently does not work on USBIP~~ :disappointed_relieved: .
-They are very easy and can help you quickly build your own DAP on other hardware platforms.

 Currently TCP transmission speed needs to be further improved, If you have any ideas, welcome:
 - [New issues](https://github.com/windowsair/wireless-esp8266-dap/issues)
 - [New pull](https://github.com/windowsair/wireless-esp8266-dap/pulls)